simvia-tech/Videos/[Learn & Understand] Perform a basic mechanical study with salome_meca/[Learn & Perform a basic mechanical study with salome_meca.md

 Next, go to "DEFI_LIST_REEL," set the "DEBUT" (start) option to 0, select the INTERVALLE (steps) option, and click "Edit."
 Enter 1 under "Until" in the table, and set the Value to 2.
 Click OK twice.
 We’ve created a list of values from 0 to 1, consisting of three values: 0, 0.5, and 1.

 Finally, double-click on the "MECA_STATIQUE" result command in the Data Settings tab, and click on the "LIST_INST" option (it should be set to the list of real values we just created).
-Go to the EXCIT option and edit the mechanical CHARGE (load): activate the FONC_MULT option (it should also be set to the list of real values we just created).
+Go to the EXCIT option and edit the mechanical CHARGE (load): activate the FONC_MULT option (it should also be set to the function we just created).
 Now, the pressure will be applied progressively, with a scale factor equal to the instant (since we defined it linearly with 3 points, and chose P=100, at 0 there is no pressure, at 0.5 P=50, and at 1 P=100).

 ## Adding post-processing